USI-MSDE-SA-2022/software-architecture-model-Travad/src/sa/model/index.md

 Quality: _Security_

-Scenario: When the user authenticate, two-factor-authentication should fail with more than 3 attempts
+Scenario: When the user authenticate, two-factor-authentication should fail with more than 3 attempts.

 ```puml
 @startuml